topology-foundation/docs-drp/docs/get-started/next.md

 # Next

+## TODO
-(link to tutorial for building your first CRO from scratch)
+- link to tutorial for building your first CRO from scratch

-(link to deep-dive for understanding how the protocol works)
+- link to deep-dive for understanding how the protocol works